PLEASE DO NOT PARK ALONG THE EDGE OF ANY ROADS, OR IN THE PASSING PLACES. THIS BLOCKS ACCESS FOR EMERGENCY VEHICLES.

 Trustees of FoCW

 Chopwell Wood is used by more than 200,000 people every year.
 We welcome everyone who wants to enjoy the Wood: walkers, runners, dog walkers, horse riders, LARPERS*, orienteers, cyclists…and everyone else.
+Please maintain social distancing during Covid-19 restrictions.

 Part of the Friends’ work is to encourage sensitive recreational use and consideration between all the users of the Wood.
 A lot of work goes, voluntarily, into keeping the woodland a beautiful and harmonious place.
 Help us to make sure Chopwell Wood continues to support such a diverse range of users and activities by following a few simple rules.

 - Take your litter and dog poo bags home, or to the nearest bin outside the woodland.
+There is a bin next to the brick bus shelter near the woodland entrance at Hookergate.

 - Give way to walkers on shared paths (the Powerline Cycle Trail is the only dedicated bike trail).